Gast91/ImageCrop/README.md

 # ImageCrop
-A simple Windows command-line tool for cropping multi-monitor PNG "PrtScr" images down to a single monitor
+A simple Windows command-line tool for cropping multi-monitor **PNG** "PrtScrn" images down to a single monitor

 ## Getting Started